Trusted Quote logo

 We’re not kidding.

 The cheapest type of policy, term life, can cost a healthy person in their 30s between $30 and $50 per month.
-Jeff Rose writes that over 2/3 of those with life insurance are paying less than $100, and just under half pay less than $50 per month.

 If you're the type who needs hard facts, we've got those, too.
 Rates differ by age, gender, location, and amount and type of coverage, but on average, a 38-year-old male who doesn't smoke and is in good health (the "preferred plus" rate class) can get the following: